an00byss/godehashed/README.md

 # Godehashed
 A golang tool that uses the dehashed.com API to search for compromised assets.
+Results can then be compiled into a CSV for further analysis.

 ## Screenshot